Personal Bitcoin Self-Custody Guidance

 Built for long-term independence

-A correctly structured self-custody setup is designed to remain accessible, recoverable, and manageable over the long term, including across device changes and estate transitions.
+A correctly structured setup remains accessible, recoverable, and manageable over the long term, across device changes and estate transitions.

 Real Custody Lessons